RU09342/lab-4-timers-and-pwm-tcsmith20/Hardware PWM/README.md

 # Hardware PWM
 Now that we have learned about GPIO ports, timers and interrupts, about 80% of embedded systems has been learned.
 This lab aims to put all newly gained skills to the test by using a mix of GPIO, timers and interrupts.
-The second excercise consists of creating Pulse Width Modulation (PWM) using software.
+The second excercise consists of creating Pulse Width Modulation (PWM) using the processor's hardware.

-## PWM
-Dealing with digital signals, a signal can only be high (3.3 V) or low (0 V).
-The proportion of time the signal is high compared to when it is low over a consistent frequency is Pulse Width Modulation.

 ![alt text](https://github.com/RU09342/lab-4-timers-and-pwm-tcsmith20/blob/master/Hardware%20PWM/HW%20PWM.gif)